ex0dus-0x/microkv/README.md

 __microkv__ acts almost in the sense of a secure enclave with any stored information.
 First, inserted values are immediately encryped using authenticated encryption with XSalsa20 (stream cipher) and Poly1305 (HMAC) from `sodiumoxide`, guarenteeing security and integrity.
 Encryped values in-memory are also memory-locked with `mlock`, and securely zeroed when destroyed to avoid persistence in memory pages.

 __microkv__ also provides locking support with `RwLock`s, which utilize mutual exclusion like mutexes, but robust in the sense that concurrent read locks can be held, but only one writer lock can be held at a time.
-This helps remove thread-safey and data race concerns, but also enables
+This helps remove thread-safey and data race concerns, but also enables multiple read accesses safely.

 * __Small__

 At its core, __microkv__ is implemented in ~500 LOCs, making the implementation portable and auditable.
+It does not offer extensions to other serializable formats, or any other user-involved configurability, meaning it will work right out of the box.

 ## design